sensible-contract/BCP01-Non-Fungible-Token-Composer/README.md

 		prefix 				(1 bytes)  	the data length coming：0x3d=61 token_pkh   		(20 bytes)  the owner's PublicKeyHash
-		token_id 			(8 bytes) 		the index of NFT meta_txid 			(32 bytes)	the root txid of metaid, which show the stat of NFT data_type 			(1 bytes)  	data type,TRANSFER=01
+		token_id 			(8 bytes) 		the index of NFT meta_txid 			(32 bytes)	the txid of metaid, which show the stat of NFT data_type 			(1 bytes)  	data type,TRANSFER=01
 ```